albatrocity/fullbloods/src/lyrics/another-department.md

 Two double queen beds
 Right?
 Tonight?
+So
+If
-So if that's all you need then
+That's all you need then
+I could
-I could let you go
+Let you go

-Don't you think of hanging up
+Don't you think of
+Hanging up

 Let me transfer you to another department
 There's a special offer you'll wanna know